 By 1980, the wolves were heading toward extinction in Mexico as well, and between 1977 and 1980 the U.S. Fish and Wildlife Service and its Mexican counterpart captured the last known Mexican gray wolves in the wild.
 These last survivors of the wild population became the founders of a captive-breeding program designed to increase and enhance the population’s genetic diversity and prevent the wolves’ extinction.

 In 1998, the service reintroduced a small population into the wild made up of members that were bred from just seven captive wolves from this program.
 Every wild lobo that exists today is a descendent of those seven wolves.

 Today, the wild population remains on the brink of extinction, threatened by both illegal and legal killings.
-The February 2016 count found that escalating mortalities and illegal killing, along with reduced pup survival, reduced the wild population by 11 percent from the previous year.
+Last year’s population count found that escalating mortalities and illegal killing, along with reduced pup survival, reduced the wild population by 11 percent from the previous year.